-- Credit Unions and Banks Employees may request that a portion of their earnings be sent automatically to First Educators Credit Union (FEC) (800-264-8031) or Redstone Federal Credit Union (256-259-0138) or any other approved (RDFI) Receiving Depository Financial Institution. - Deferred Compensation and Annuities Plans delivering vitally needed services to the designated county.
+- Credit Unions and Banks - Employees may request that a portion of their earnings be sent automatically to First Educators Credit Union (FEC) (800-264-8031) or Redstone Federal Credit Union (256-259-0138) or any other approved (RDFI) Receiving Depository Financial Institution. - Deferred Compensation and Annuities Plans - Certain retirement options may be payroll deductible.
+These currently include Great West and VALIC. - United Givers Fund - Employees may request that a portion of their earnings be sent automatically to the United Givers Fund for DeKalb or Jackson Counties.
+These contributions are tax deductible and result in financial support to programs delivering vitally needed services to the designated county.
 Donations to the United Givers Fund help support the American Red Cross, Boy/Girl Scouts of America, Easter Seals, Family Services Center, CASA, and other charitable organizations.